-A faecaloma is a mass of feces most frequently noted in the rectum and sigmoid colon, that is much harder than a fecal impaction due to coprostasis.
+A fecaloma is a mass of feces most frequently noted in the rectum and sigmoid colon, that is much harder than a fecal impaction due to coprostasis.

 Usually, the fecal matter accumulates in the intestine, then stagnates and increases in volume until the intestine becomes deformed and acquires characteristics similar to those of a tumor.

-There are several causes of faecaloma and have been described in association with
+There are several causes of chronic constipation and fecaloma, for example:

 - 1. Rajagopal A, Martin J. Giant fecaloma with idiopathic sigmoid megacolon: report of a case and review of the literature.
 Dis.
 Colon Rectum.
 2002;45 (6): 833-5. - Pubmed citation